labiraus/k8s-quickstart/README.md

 #### Dashboard

-To access the Linkerd dashboard run: `linkerd dashboard` The dashboard will only be accessible as long as the command is running
+To access the Linkerd dashboard run: `linkerd viz dashboard` The dashboard will only be accessible as long as the command is running If you get an error that linkerd viz is not installed then you'll need to install it on your cluster with `linkerd viz install | kubectl apply -f -`

 To access the Kubernetes dashboard run the bash script: `scripts/dashboard.sh` You will need to use the token printed to console to log into the dashboard